-The only HMFA schools with CCTV are Lord Scudamore Academy & Pencombe CE Primary School.
+The HMFA schools with CCTV are Lord Scudamore Academy, Sutton Primary Academy, Kings Caple Primary Academy, St Weonards Academy & Pencombe CE Primary School.

 CCTV is used in various locations around the school sites to ensure they remains safe.
-We will adhere to the ICO's guidance for the use of CCTV.
+We will adhere to the ICO's guidance for the use of surveillance systems including CCTV.